GetFeedback/kahpp-oss/README.md

 # A Low-Code Real-Time Kafka Stream Processor

-Kahpp is a self-service Kafka Stream processor capable of filtering, transforming and routing Kafka records in real-time with just a YAML file.
+Kahpp is a self-service Kafka Stream processor capable of filtering, transforming and routing Kafka records in real-time with a YAML file.
 Its most straightforward configuration lets you consume a topic and trigger HTTP API requests for each received message.
 At its more complex setup, it can filter, duplicate, route, re-process, and do much more based on a condition.

 Take a look at the [reference documentation](https://getfeedback.github.io/kahpp-oss).